ravichas/TidyingData/TidyingData-R-RStudio-Intro.md

     ## 10 Democratic Republic of the Congo         2.3           2.0
     ## # ... with 22 more rows

-See the difference in the returning objects' class
+See the difference in the returning objects' class.
+We will return to the data.frame and tbl\_df later.

 ``` r
 class(ncsv) # traditional csv function, read.csv